suspect-devices/digithink/docs/rethinkeverything/norouter/using-a-tank-for-crowd-control.md

-# Using a Tank for Crowd Control. -- DRAFT / Work In Progress --
+# Using a Tank for Crowd Control

 ## Overview